twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 - treating revenues as a formal financial asset,
 - avoiding unnecessary token sales,
-- funding growth with income first.
+- funding growth with income first,
+- and, where appropriate, earning base yield on idle revenues instead of leaving them unproductive.

 If you want to expose the more technical side, you can link them to: